Sector14/acorn-electron-core/sdcard/readme.txt

 There is no need to toggle play to OFF, the Electron will pause playback as and when needed.

-Rewind/Fast forward is not yet supported.
+Rewind/Fast forward is not currently supported.
 You can work around this by ejecting and re-inserting the tape which will reset the position to the beginning of the tape.
-Position will be preserved in a future update once FFwd/Rwnd are supported.

 ## Saving